This section is a work in progress.

 -

-Maintaining an already arisen wholesome state of mind.
+Maintaining an already-arisen wholesome state of mind.

 At this stage of the Gradual Training, generating wholesome states of mind is through the development of the Seven Factors of Enlightenment.